pgrete/energy-transfer-analysis/Readme.md

 - Edit `runTransfer.py` and add another `SimType` around line 50.
 - The field variables are the strings that are availble for that particular dump within it, i.e. they should be present in the `ds.field_list` array.
+- The `loadPath` variable should be formated in the same way yt would load the datasta.
+It is eventually used in `yt.load(loadPath)`